-Interdisciplinary Education Collaboration within Duke Medicine
+Interprofessional Education (IPE) Collaboration within Duke Health

-The School of Medicine (including medical, physician assistant, and physical therapy students) and the School of Nursing collaborate to offer a number of interprofessional education opportunities to prepare students for their future provider roles as part of the health care team.
-Some of these interprofessional education experiences are described below.
+For many years, the School of Nursing and the Duke University School of Medicine (including medical, physician assistant, and physical therapy students) have collaborated to offer interprofessional education opportunities to prepare students for their future provider roles as part of the health care team.
+This collaborative relationship was greatly enhanced in 2019 with the creation of the Duke Center for Interprofessional Education and Care.
+This center will have representation from all Duke health education schools and programs as well as from the broader Durham community.